-Loma Linda University requires that international students be prepared to provide an advance deposit and provide documentation that additional funds will be forthcoming to meet school expenses.
+Loma Linda University requires that international students be prepared to provide an advance deposit and as well as documentation that additional funds will be forthcoming to meet school expenses.
 The deposit will be held by the University during the program of study and will be applied to the final quarter's tuition and fees.
 Alternatively, the deposit may be refunded, less any outstanding balance on the account, if the student is denied a visa or terminates their program.

 If a student is interested in on-campus/residential housing, application may be made online at <llu.edu/central/housing>.